seaniemc/angular2frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.6.
 The application was further developed, to created a photo displaying website where members can display images and like, dislike photos shared by other members.

-When making this application I followed a tutorial from [Udemy](https://www.udemy.com/build-a-web-app-with-spring-boot-and-angular-2/learn/v4/overview)

 ### What is needed to run the full application

 This web app is the front end of a full stack application.
 The corresponding back-end code can be found at the ***[springBootBackend](https://github.com/seaniemc/springBootBackend)*** repo on my profile.